Monica Eastway

 — Beverly Flanagan

-What is Eco Gerontology?
+What is Eco Gerontology

-As the pioneering field exploring aging in relationship to ecological health, place, belonging, and regenerative livability, Eco Gerontology recognizes that human wellbeing is inseparable from the wellbeing of the living systems that sustain life.
+As the pioneering field exploring aging in relation to ecological health, place, belonging, and regenerative livability, Eco Gerontology recognizes that human wellbeing is inseparable from the wellbeing of the living systems that sustain life.

 Rooted in Gerontology, Deep Ecology, Nature Connectedness, and Green Care approaches, Eco Gerontology seeks to foster conditions where people, communities, and ecosystems can flourish together.